Editor’s Note

 Heidi Elder

-One might argue there is only so much pigeon-holing one can do with an open-themed issue… thankfully, our Common House team does not subscribe to such philosophies.
+One might argue there is only so much pigeon-holing one can do with an open-themed issue… thankfully, our Common House team does not respect such opinions.

 Welcome to Spring 2025: Issue 5 – “How We Got Here.”

-“How we got here” has obvious ties to causality – it considers past, present, and future.
-This issue deals with retrospection, looking back on past mistakes, the people we hated to be, or the ones we’ve left behind.
-It also features pieces that confront the darker aspects of today: namely, technological advancement and the climate crisis.
+“How we got here” has an obvious connection to causality – it considers past, present, and future.
+It encapsulates the relationships we rely on in times of crisis and the hope on the other side.
+It can be retrospection, looking back on our past mistakes and the people we hated to be.
+It can be people we’ve somehow left behind.
+This issue also features pieces that confront humanity’s present: the darker aspects of technological advancement and the climate crisis.

 Naturally, in an issue all about causality, reading the pieces in the order decided upon by the team who selected, edited, and organized them might be recommended – but you are welcome to read the pieces in whatever order you wish (it’s not in our budget to track you down if you don’t).